A systematic review of assistive technologies for children with dyslexia: Discussion

 \section{Discussion}

+The systematic literature review highlights the promising role of AR in supporting children with dyslexia.
+AR applications, which are widely compatible with mobile and tablet devices, are particularly advantageous due to their portability, affordability, and accessibility.
+These applications often incorporate 3D animated graphics and interactive content, creating immersive, engaging, and multisensory learning environments that cater well to the diverse needs of dyslexic learners

+Despite the advancements in assistive technologies, several limitations persist.
+While tools such as VR and haptic feedback systems demonstrate strong potential for enhancing learning outcomes, their high cost and technical complexity may restrict widespread adoption, especially in low-resource settings.
+Furthermore, VR systems can contribute to increased screen time, potentially causing eye strain or fatigue, particularly among younger users.
+As children undergo rapid developmental changes, their learning needs may evolve, which can render static or non-adaptive educational tools less effective over time.
+These factors underscore the necessity for personalized, adaptable interventions that evolve alongside the child’s cognitive and physiological growth

-In an exploration of the detailed literature review, I was fascinated by the use case of augmented reality in addressing the needs of dyslexic children.
-AR application are functional on most mobile or tablet devices, and popular being portable and affordable.
-The application provides 3D animated graphics, which make the learning environment more active, engaging and entertaining.
-AR are highly advance interm of functionality and popular for it's mixed realities. \\ Although existing technologies for children with dyslexia uses smart and advance functionalities they possess some limitations.
-While, assistive technologies are expected to be both effective and affordable modern technological devices such as virtual reality, and haptic are expensive and complex, which might limit the reach of most children with dyslexia.
-Virtual device can further exacerbate eye strain with increased screen time.
-Likewise, growing children experience significant physiological changes, leading to fluctuating needs that can quickly render educational software obsolete or ineffective So, this barrier demands for more personalized applications that can solve the problem that growing children might face.\\Similarly, applications that are tailored to learning disabilities possess varying font sizes, and bright background colors which can create a social stigma on use and can discourage them from using assistive technology which further can limit the use case of such devices.The findings from the systematic literature directs researchers or developers on creating more personalized, cross platform technologies in-cooperating multi-sensory modalities for recreating enhancing technologies.
+Similarly, applications that are tailored to learning disabilities possess varying font sizes and bright background colors, which can create a social stigma on use and can discourage them from using assistive technology, which further can limit the use case of such devices.
+The findings from the systematic literature directs researchers or developers on creating more personalized, cross-platform technologies incorporating multi-sensory modalities for recreating and enhancing technologies.

+Another significant challenge lies in the design of these assistive technologies themselves.
+Tools created specifically for learners with disabilities often feature distinct interface designs—such as enlarged fonts or high-contrast colors—which, while functional, may inadvertently draw attention to the user's differences.
+This can contribute to social stigma, ultimately discouraging children from consistently using such tools.
+Therefore, ensuring that assistive technologies are discreet, inclusive, and socially acceptable is critical for long-term adoption and efficacy.
+The findings of our work suggest the need for more personalized, cross-platform assistive technologies that incorporate multi-sensory learning approaches.